tburke13/tb.github.io/index.markdown

 layout: home
 ---

 Hello!
-My name is Tara Burke.
+My name is **Tara Burke**.
 I work at the University of Maryland doing Research Development.
 I also study digital equity problems as a part-time PhD student (~2027!) via community engaged research methods.
 The digital divide is the gap between people who have access to broadband internet, computers, and knowledge of how to use both, and those who do not.
 In urban neighborhoods digital divides tend to reinforce pre-existing social, racial, and economic divides and exacerbate existing inequalities, like access to education and health care.

 <p align="center">